sonic-pi-net/sonic-pi/etc/doc/tutorial/10-Studio-FX.md

 end
 ```

 However, this isn't yet complete and won't work (try it and you'll get an error) as we haven't told Sonic Pi what we want to do with this *do/end block*.
 We tell Sonic Pi this by writing some special code before the `do`.
+For example, let's look at adding some reverb.

+## Reverb

-For example, if we want to use revery we write `with_fx :reverb` like this:
+If we want to use reverb we write `with_fx :reverb` like this:

 ```
 with_fx :reverb do